halizz821/DeepLearning_HSI_Classification/VisionTransformer (ViT)+ 2DCNN/README.md

   * Before the ViT model, it employs several Conv2D layers.
 However, no Pooling layers were used.
 So, the spatial dimension of images were not changes.

 - 2D_CNN_VisionTransformer_version 02_HSI.ipynb:
   *  Before the ViT model, it employs several Conv2D and Pooling layers.
-Therefore, the spatial dimension of images where changed from 21*21 to 3*3 pixels.
+Therefore, the spatial dimension of images where changed from 21 by 21 to 3 by 3 pixels.
-  *  Beacause the spatial dimesnsion was decreased significantly, we set the patch size of ViT model to 1*1 pixel
+  *  Beacause the spatial dimesnsion was decreased significantly, we set the patch size of ViT model to 1 by 1 pixel

 ## Acknowledgements